HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Step 1: Set up your HeyGen workspace for scale

-Smart marketers don’t start from zero every time – they build systems that scale.
+Smart marketers do not start from zero every time – they build systems that can scale.

 With HeyGen, it’s easy to keep your videos on-brand by setting up a Brand Kit to use your fonts, colours, logos and assets automatically.

-Once your Brand Kit is armed with your brand’s colours, you can easily update most HeyGen Templates to match.
+Once your Brand Kit is set up with your brand’s colours, you can easily update most HeyGen Templates to match.
 Just swap in your colours so every video stays on-brand.

 Step 2: Set Your Strategy

-Before creating your video, take a step back to clarify your learning strategy, especially if this video is part of a larger course or training sequence.
-Define the objective of this particular video, who the learners are, how the video will be delivered, and how you’ll keep learners engaged throughout.
+Before creating your video, take a moment to step back and clarify your learning strategy, especially if this video is part of a larger course or training programme.
+Define the objective of this particular video, who the learners are, how the video will be delivered, and how you will keep learners engaged throughout.

 Step 2: Choose the right AI avatar